akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 ### Completion

-Completion handling usually (but not exclusively) comes into the picture when processing stages need to emit a few more elements after their upstream source has been completed.
+Completion handling usually (but not exclusively) comes into the picture when operators need to emit a few more elements after their upstream source has been completed.
 We have seen an example of this in our first `Duplicator` implementation where the last element needs to be doubled even after the upstream neighbor stage has been completed.
 This can be done by overriding the `onUpstreamFinish` method in @scala[`InHandler`]@java[`AbstractInHandler`].